 The PC program TLON Manager is used for the required TLON network programming.

 NOTE!
-By the TLON network programming, some unique data will be stored in a memory on the 1590 board and some unique data will be stored in a memory on the 1556 main board.
-I.e. when replacing one of the boards or both, a new TLON network programming has to be performed via the PC program TLON Manager.
+By the TLON network programming, some unique data will be stored in a memory on the 1590 TLON connection board and some unique data will be stored in a memory on the 1556 main board.